neuralconfig/ap-reboot-manager/README.md

 # RUCKUS One AP Reboot Manager

-A powerful, production-ready tool for managing Access Point reboots across RUCKUS One deployments.
+A tool for managing Access Point reboots across RUCKUS One deployments.
 Safely reboot hundreds or thousands of APs with built-in safety features, progress tracking, and resume capability.

 ## Features